 DHCS contracts with Mental Health Associates of San Francisco to support the California Peer-Run Warm Line.
 This funding allows individuals across California to receive support from peer counselors who have experienced mental health challenges.
 This contract is funded at \$3.6 million annually for FYs 2020-21 and FY 2021-22.

-In FY 2022-23, DHCS is proposing to utilize \$22.05 million (Local Assistance) to expand training to medical providers on adverse childhood experiences screenings.
+As of May Revision, in FY 2022-23, DHCS proposes to utilize \$22.05 million (Local Assistance) to expand training to medical providers on Adverse Childhood Experiences (ACEs) screenings.